-- The funding period (grant) starts on February 1, 2025, and the end date will be no later than January 31, 2029. - The indirect research costs of 27% are disbursed to the managing institution and are in addition to these amounts. - The funding amount offered includes expenses for participation in partnership, mobilization, knowledge transfer, and research dissemination activities, including follow-up and knowledge transfer meetings organized by the FRQ. - Eligible expenses are those outlined in the Common General Rules (CGR).
+- The indirect research costs of 27% are disbursed to the managing institution and are in addition to these amounts. - The funding amount offered includes expenses for participation in partnership, mobilization, knowledge transfer, and research dissemination activities, including follow-up and knowledge transfer meetings organized by the FRQ. - Eligible expenses are those outlined in the Common General Rules (CGR).
 Specifics related to this competition are presented in Annex 3 "Eligible Expenses." - College researchers holding a Ph.D. and included in a funding application as co-researchers may benefit from the following funding opportunities under the College Research Support Program: relief teaching duties, Statutory supplement (subject to credit availability).
 Individuals wishing to avail themselves of either of these opportunities are encouraged to read the complete rules of this program and to consult Annex 1 "Clarifications on the Documents to be Attached in the Forms."